 Down in the marani, we were joined by Barnovi’s father, Vakhtang, a tall, strapping man, and Emzar Salkhinashvili, who pointed to his orb-like belly and said, “I’m not just a wine maker, I’m a wine drinker.”
 Barnovi filled our glasses with his first vintage of local Chinuri grapes with about 10 percent Goruli Mtsvane added, which fleshed out the vibrancy of the former with a fruity depth.
 Salkhinashvili, an expert in the vineyards, said that in the old days, they used to make sparkling wine with these two grapes together.

 Vakhtang, a member of the Federation who makes an exquisite Tavkveri, pulled us over to a corner and in a hushed voice invited us to his house.
 “This wine is good, but mine is better,” he winked.

-(Note: On July 1 Culinary Backstreets will be leading a special visit to Tsedisi, for an exclusive tasting of local wines followed by a classic village feast of salads and mtsvadi – pork roasted over natural coals.
-More details can be found here.)
+Editor’s note: On July 1, Culinary Backstreets will be leading a special visit to Tsedisi, for an exclusive tasting of local wines followed by a classic village feast of salads and mtsvadi – pork roasted over natural coals.
+More details can be found here.

 Happiness comes in all forms, but according to Aristotle’s scale there are four distinct […] Posted in Tbilisi